MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/java/example-scenario.md

 ### Endpoint security

-Relecloud used Private Link for the following reasons:
+Contoso Fiber used Private Link for the following reasons:

 - *Enhanced security communication:* It lets the application privately access services on the Azure platform and reduces the network footprint of data stores to help protect against data leakage.